 - to object to any automated decision making that we may do using your personal data; and

 - (automatic) to receive a notification of any breach of your personal data.

-Just let us know (see Contact section below) if you’d like to exercise any of your rights.
+Just let us know if you’d like to exercise any of your rights.
 Just email firstname.lastname@example.org and we'll jump on it.

 If you’re unhappy with how any access request has been dealt with, you have the right to complain to the Information Commissioner by calling their helpline: 0303 123 1113 or starting a live chat at https://ico.org.uk/concerns/.

-Overall, cookies help us to provide you with a better site by enabling us to monitor which webpages you find useful and which you do not.
-This helps us to provide you with a good experience when you browse our site and also allows us to improve our site.
+Overall, cookies help us to provide you with a better experience by enabling us to monitor which webpages you find useful and which you do not.

 What cookies do we use?